tommy-russoniello/docs/js-guide.md

 *   Use **2 spaces per tab**.
 *   Use a space between operators.
 *   Use a space or newline between brace content.
-*   Do not use a space between parenthesis.
+*   Do not use a space between parentheses.
-*   Use a space before and after method parenthesis.
+*   Use a space before and after method parentheses.
-*   Use a space before and after if and switch statement parenthesis.
+*   Use a space before and after if and switch statement parentheses.
-*   Do not use single line if statements
+*   Do not use single line if statements.

 Anonymous Functions
 -------------------

 *   Only use arrow (`=>`) anonymous functions.
 *   Should be inline or single line.
-*   If you need an anonymous function make it a regular named function in the
+*   If you need an anonymous function, make it a regular named function in the
     appropriate scope or make it a higher level method.
 This will save you from
     tracking down anonymous function debug calls.